Parris Mayhew: Dispute over Cro-Mags domain name

 Cro-Mags domain name ownership was a matter of dispute when Savoia NYC, an entity related to Harley Flanagan, filed the complaint with the World Intellectual Property Organization (WIPO).
 As Domain Name Wire states: " Mayhew was co-owner of an entity with Flanagan that held a trademark for Cro-Mags when he registered the domain name in 1999."
 However WIPO rejected granting the domain name to Flanagan, citing abuse of policy.
-As a result, Mayhew remained the owner of the original Cro-Mags website.
+As a result, Mayhew remained the owner of the original Cro-Mags domain.